The primary function of a swale liner is to maintain an acceptable swale grade in which to convey stormwater into the Drainage Right of Ways (DROWs).

 Help us maintain the Stormwater Drainage System by keeping the flow line in your swale free from obstructions by cleaning the plastic swale liner.
 Driveway culverts and concrete repairs are the homeowner’s responsibility to maintain.
 Remember, the dumping of grass clippings and other debris into the drainage system, swales and Drainage Right-of-Ways cause erosion and failure of the entire system.

-The pick-up site for swale liners will be moving to the Public Works Thornhill location at 450 S.W.
-Thornhill Drive, beginning on Monday, Nov.
-3, 2014.
+The pick-up location for swale liners is at the Public Works Thornhill site, 450 S.W.
+Thornhill Drive.

 Below are the request forms, which can now be filled out electronically: